codesue/io/README.md

 - `pyodide-src` (string): The path to a pyodide module to import.
 If not provided, defaults to https://cdn.jsdelivr.net/pyodide/v0.23.4/full/pyodide.js.
 - `src` (string): The path to a file containing Python code.
-Its text will be set as the code input of the REPL, taking precedent over any text inside the `<io-repl></io-repl>` tags.
+Its text will be set as the code input of the REPL, taking precedence over any text inside the `<io-repl></io-repl>` tags.

 Here's an example of how to do this: